Great Tips on Writing a Senior Thesis

 Guidelines on the Style:

-Each table or graph should be placed on a separate page, be numbered consecutively and include a caption at the top of it.
-All labels should be explained in the footnotes or in the caption.
+- Each table or graph should be placed on a separate page, be numbered consecutively, and include a caption at the top of it.
+All labels should be explained in the footnotes or the caption.

-As long as it is practical, Greek letters, mathematical equations, and schemes depicting chemical reactions should be typed directly in text.
+- As long as it is practical, Greek letters, mathematical equations, and schemes depicting chemical reactions should be typed directly in the text.